-- 1. physical space, noise, routines - 2. emotional management and expression of feelings - 3. mental thoughts, values, beliefs, information - Decide that it is our responsibility to act
+- physical space, noise, routines - emotional management and expression of feelings - mental thoughts, values, beliefs, information

+2. Decide it is your responsibility to act

 In times of difficulty it is very easy for us to get caught up in the blame game.
 This is when we spend all our time thinking about how unfair things are and how we are powerless to make any changes.
-Even though this may feel somewhat true in the current COVID-19 climate, thinking this way is not helpful.
-It is true that we can't do much about the situation in the world, however we can determine where and how we can act that will be of benefit.
+Even though this may feel somewhat true in difficult circumstances, thinking this way is not helpful.
+While we can't do much about the situation in the world, we can determine where and how we can act that will be of benefit.

-Share boundaries respectfully
+3. Share boundaries respectfully